notherealmarco/SLAACsense/README.md

 Designed to enhance network management, the tool automatically defines DNS A, AAAA, and PTR records for each device connected to the network based on its DHCPv4 hostname.

-By leveraging the DHCPv4 lease information and mapping it to the MAC address, the tool navigates the NDP table to retrieve IPv6 addresses associated with each host.
+By leveraging the (dnsmasq) DHCPv4 lease information and mapping it to the MAC address, the tool navigates the NDP table to retrieve IPv6 addresses associated with each host.
 Subsequently, it configures the DNS records accordingly, providing a seamless solution for maintaining an up-to-date and accurate DNS configuration.

 ## Usage: